AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ## 7.4.
 Vehicle Building Instructions

-This directory contains multiple files displaying the specific step by step instructions to construct the robot and its specific parts.
+This part contains multiple files displaying the specific step by step instructions to construct the robot and its specific parts.
 These were made with the use of [<i>Studio 2.0</i>](https://www.bricklink.com/v3/studio/main.page).

 | Driving Mechanism - 7 pages         | Steering Mechanism - 24 pages   |
 | ----------------------------------- | ------------------------------- |